mysensors/SensebenderMicro/README.md

-# MysensorMicro
+# Sensebender Micro

-This is a micro sensor module for Mysensors project: http://mysensors.org
+This is a micro sensor module for Mysensors project: http://www.mysensors.org

 Designed to run on 2 x AA(A) batteries, depending on how often one would like to replace the batteries.